msartore/Ares/README.md

 ## 🌟 Features

-- Transfer files via local network
+- Transfer files and text via local network
 - Easy client access via App or Browser
 - Local server on your device
 - Scan for other servers